Binge watch Disney+ with these unlimited Verizon plans

 Start Unlimited is the most basic unlimited plan available at Verizon Wireless.
 It gets rid of the bells and whistles like premium data, hotspot, 720p video, and 5G but it keeps the most important bit: unlimited LTE data.

-If you plan ahead and download your videos to your phone you can still get a great Disney+ experience.
+If you plan ahead and download your videos to your phone you can still get a great Disney+ experience for the six months you get for free and $7 per month after that.
 You also get six months of Apple Music to use, which is a nice addition.
-480p video streams should still work fine if the towers aren't congested, meaning this is a great for streaming if you don't need high-definition video available at a moment's notice.
+480p video streams should still work fine if the towers aren't congested, meaning this is great for streaming if you don't need high-definition video available at a moment's notice.

 Pros: